 - 5 cups sugar

 - 1 orange

 - 1 slim sliver margarine or butter (to prevent foaming)

 - Wash, rinse, and then sterilize the jars, rims, and lids.
-Pour boiling water in jars.
-Fill a bowl with rims and lids and cover with boiling water.
-Let stand until it's time to use them, then quickly dry with a clean towel
+Pour boiling water into jars.
+Fill a bowl with rims and lids and cover it with boiling water.
+Let them stand until it's time to use them, then quickly dry them with a clean towel

 - Chop the orange.

 - Rinse and coarsely chop the cranberries.
 Measure and pour into a large pot.